EricoDeMecha/NumericalMethodsLabs/lab1/README.md

 ##  Solve ODEs without dsolve
-This is  a scripts that solves constant coefficient ODE equations without usind dsolve
+This is a script that solves constant coefficient ODE equations without using dsolve

 ### Setup